eKoulier/kaggle-competitions/README.md

 perfomance metrics achieved.

 ## Humpback Whale Identification
 The scope of [this](https://www.kaggle.com/c/humpback-whale-identification) competition is to develop an algorithm that identifies individual whales in images.
+For this competition, I collaborated with [Ekhtiar Syed](https://github.com/ekhtiar).